UnGast/temperature-logger/backend/README.md

 ```
 - type: mock
   id: <choose an arbitrary unique integer id>
-  position: <string describing the position so that the sensor can be identified on the dashboard>
+  position: "<string describing the position so that the sensor can be identified on the dashboard>"
   correction_offset: <a value added to the sensor readout for correction purposes>
   amplitude: <amplitude of generated sine wave>
   mean: <mean of generated sine wave>